 Alternative seafood is a hot topic in the food space.
 Consumers want more options and as a lesser tapped market than meat or dairy, there is huge innovation potential in this sector.

 Plant-based giant Impossible Foods has already announced it has started working on fish products.
-Meanwhile, Good Catch secured $32 million earlier this year in financing for its plant-based seafood.
+Meanwhile, the alternative seafood company, Good Catch, secured $32 million in financing for its plant-based seafood (2020)

 Currently, plant-based seafood makes up just 1% ($9.5 million) of total plant-based meat sales in the US.
 Approximately 91% of those sales come from the frozen section.